DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/10 In Columns.md

-You can add an empty space to separate form items.
-To do this, assign "empty" to the [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#itemType) property.
-In the following example, the empty item [spans](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#colSpan) two columns:
+You can divide form items into several columns.
+To keep the fixed number of columns, specify the number in the [colCount](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#colCount) property.
+An item can occupy more than one column.
+For this, specify the [colSpan](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#colSpan) property.
+In the example below, the `notes` item spans two columns:

 ---
 ##### jQuery